 9/14 Special seminar

 “Access and Adoption of Hybrid Seeds: Evidence from Uganda”

-Slides on Imperfect information and food demand.
-(This is interesting material, but it will not be covered in class and will not be on the exam.)
+Slides on Imperfect information and food demand. (not covered in class and not on the exam.)

 Haddad, L. et al. (2004) “Nutrition Trends and Implications,” chapter 2 in The Fifth Report on the World Nutrition Situation: Nutrition for Improved Development Outcomes.
 UN Standing Committee on Nutrition. (not in packet, linked here).

 Shively, G. and G. Thapa (2017) “Markets, transportation infrastructure and food prices in Nepal.”
 American Journal of Agricultural Economics 99(3): 660-682 (not in packet, linked here).

 Omiat, G. and G. Shively (2017) “Charting the cost of nutritionally-adequate diets in Uganda, 2000-2011” African Journal of Food Agriculture, Nutrition and Development 17(1): 11571-11591 (not in packet, linked here).

 Schmitz, A., H. Furtan and K. Baylis (2002) “Theoretical Considerations” and “Trade and Macroeconomic Effects”, chapters 4 and 5 in Agricultural Policy, Agribusiness and Rent-Seeking Behavior.
 Toronto: University of Toronto Press, pp 83-118 and 119-153.

 Hines, James R., Jr. (1999) "Three Sides of Harberger Triangles."
 Journal of Economic Perspectives 13(2): 167-88.

 Advantage and Agricultural Trade," APAP III Methods and Guidelines